ryanpadilha/merkuri-mail-server/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Merkuri Mail Server integrate with Message Broker for assincronos processing and auto-scaling.
+Merkuri Mail Server integrate with Message Broker for assincronos processing and auto-scaling.<br>
-The goal of this project is transparently group all template mails for all applications.
+The goal of this project is provide transparently email templates for any kind of application and send it asynchronous.

 #### NOTE
 This project is under development, the next steps is decouple server and client connector adapter for AMQP processing.